Virtus Dividend, Interest & Pr - GuruFocus.com

 PR Newswire

 HARTFORD, Conn., Dec.
-14, 2022 /PRNewswire/ -- Virtus Dividend, Interest & Premium Strategy Fund (NYSE: NFJ), previously announced the following quarterly distribution on September 8, 2022:
+20, 2022 /PRNewswire/ -- Virtus Dividend, Interest & Premium Strategy Fund (NYSE: NFJ), announced the following special year-end distribution on its common shares.
+This special year-end distribution, which is in addition to the regular quarterly distribution paid on its common shares, is being paid by the Fund pursuant to certain federal tax requirements.

 Amount of Distribution